 Language

-Since our broader goal is to strengthen human and animal rights and to improve human and animal health and wellbeing, it is important to use inclusive language that reflects and furthers these goals.
+Since our broader goal is to advance human and animal rights, health, and wellbeing, it is important to use inclusive language that reflects and furthers these goals.
 Op-eds are most impactful when they can address the synergistic intersection of different forms of oppression.

 But when writing about individual issues, we should also be careful to avoid implicitly reinforcing structures of racism, sexism, ableism, classism, or speciesism with the language we choose.
 Although not an exhaustive list, consider the following guidelines when writing an op-ed:

-• Use people-first language, such as a human or animal living with a diabetes rather than a diabetic.
-Rather than homeless, consider referring to people without adequate access to housing.
+- Use people-first language, such as a human or animal living with a diabetes rather than a diabetic.
 Regarding people living with disabilities, you can refer to guides such as the Disability Language Style Guide from the National Center on Disability and Journalism.

-• Consider using the term Latinx to refer to a person or people of Latin American origin or descent.
-Individual publications’ style guides will vary, but as a general rule capitalize Black, Brown, Indigenous, and Latinx when referring to people.
+- Individual publications’ style guides will vary, but as a general rule capitalize Black and Indigenous when referring to people.

 Sources Consulted and Resources for More Information: